dskinnion/vscode-settings/README.md

 * Word wrapping

 ### Keyboard Shortcuts
 We've also added a few keyboard shortcuts.
 You can remove these from your keybindings.json file if you do not like them.
-You can also add your own keyboard shortcuts by clicking the settings icon, selecting Keyboard Shortcuts and then searching for the command which you'd like to add.
 * "Option+Command+y": Will show you all of your built-in LaTeX recipes.
 * "Shift+Option+b": When you are inside a .tex file, this will open the accompanying output PDF in an external viewer.
 We recommend using Skim, which you can set up with sync so that it will refresh whenever you save/build the .tex file.
 * "Option+Command+f": When you are typing, this will toggle on/off whether inline suggestons will appear.
 Once you toggle on/off, you need to continue typing to see the change take effect.